RayAndrade/TheRayCode/Java/Structural/Flyweight/README.md

 ![This is an image](../../../UMLs/images/Flyweight/Flyweight-1.jpg)

+**The pattern consists of:***
+    Flyweight declares an interface though which flyweights can receive and act on entrinsic state Concrete Fyweight implemnts all

 **The Flyweight design pattern and why Java Programmers Should Study It**:

 1. **Memory Efficiency**: Java applications, especially enterprise-level or mobile applications, might need to handle a large number of objects.
 Managing this many objects can be a memory-intensive task.
 Understanding the Flyweight pattern can help developers reduce the memory footprint of their applications.